0xmeri/0xmeri/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I read book in the garden and blockchain tech articles.
+- :zap: In my spare time I read books and research the blockchain.

 ### :hammer_and_wrench: Languages and Tools :
 <div>